Illustrator Yuko Shimizu on Visual Vocabulary

 This short excerpt from Yuko Shimizu’s blog post considers the importance of developing a unique visual vocabulary.
-After reading this article, consider how you can use your sketchbook as a tool to develop your own visual vocabulary.
+After reading this article, consider how you can use your sketchbook as a tool to developing your own visual vocabulary.

 Check out her working process too!
 Here is a STEP BY STEP guide!

 Be sure you consider your personal interests and how they relate to ASSIGNMENT ONE.
 Remember, the things you draw here in your sketchbook can be same things you are studying for your first assignment.

 - What kind of things are you interested in drawing?

 - What visuals might become important visual signatures for you?

 - Write a few sentences considering these things.

 Fill 3 pages in your sketchbook with things you are interested in drawing and that could be part of your unique visual signature.

 Post when complete: